-The goal of this course is to motivate students while helping them establish a strong foundation for success in developmental and consumer mathematics.
+General Math motivates students while helping them establish a strong foundation for success in developmental and consumer mathematics.
 The course leads students through basic mathematics and its applications, focusing on whole numbers, integers, decimals, and percentages.
 Students make sense of the mathematics they encounter each day, including wages, banking, interest, credit, and consumer costs.
 At the end of this course, students have a knowledge of and appreciation for mathematics and problem-solving that prepare them for the future.